 From Lechdale to the sea

-Technically, Cricklade is the head of the navigation but few boats venture above Inglesham and the old junction of the river with the Thames and Severn Canal at the Round House (where there is no navigation authority).
+Technically, Cricklade is the head of the navigation but few boats venture above Inglesham and the old junction of the river with the Thames and Severn Canal at the Round House.
+A stone obelisk 165 yards below Teddington Lock marks the boundary of the Environment Agency’s navigation responsibilities.

 The Thames is joined by the Oxford Canal via Sheepwash Channel and Duke’s Cut at Oxford, by the river Kennet and the Kennet & Avon Canal at Reading and the River Wey Navigation at Shepperton.
-Other waterways join the tidal Thames.
+The river Thames joints near Dorchester and is navigable by small craft for a short distance.